nhgowtham/git_lesson/paper.md

 Smith et al (2002) conducted benchmarking of neutron diffraction of weld samples as part of NeT project

-The benchmarking for residual stress
+The benchmarking for residual stress is helps in standardization of the measurement technique.

+Also, the aim is for industry to adopt the residual stress measurement which are diffraction based.